kubernetes/kops/docs/cluster_spec.md

 ```

 *AWS only*
-You can choose to have a Network Load Balancer instead of a Classsic Load Balancer.
+You can choose to have a Network Load Balancer instead of a Classic Load Balancer.
 The `class`
 field should be either `Network` or `Classic` (default).
 Note: changing the class of load balancer in an existing
 cluster is a disruptive operation.
 Until the masters have gone through a rolling update, new connections to the apiserver will fail due to the old master's TLS certificates containing the old load balancer's IP address.
 ```yaml